savannahostrowski/atlas-checks/docs/checks/duplicateWaysCheck.md

 ```

 Within the check body, we first check that the Segment is greater than zero meters in length to
 ensure that we are not just looking at a duplicated node.
-Next,we get all Segments in each Edge,
+Next, we get all Segments in each Edge,
 store each unique Segment as a key in a HashMap, and store each Edge which contains that Segment as
 the value.
 If that Segment already exists in the HashMap (so the list of Edges is greater than 1)
 and the Edge identifier has not already been flagged, we flag the Edge.
 If that Segment does not